9 Best Rides for Infants and Toddlers at Disney World

 Taking your littlest ones to Disney World is a great idea, and there are plenty of great rides and attractions for babies and toddlers.
 Even when rides are limited, there are so many sights to see, shows to take in, music to hear, and for my son, pine straw to play with.

-If you want more tips for Disney World with an infant or toddler, click on this post.
+If you want more tips for Disney World with an infant or toddler, click on this post, or the best Disney parks for toddlers.
 And if you want to know which rides to check out or avoid, see my list of scariest rides at Disney World ranked.

 Finally, if you’ve taken a small child to Disney World, what were their favorite rides?
 Let me know in the comments.